-The Fund may invest in securities that have not been registered for public sale in the U.S. or relevant non-U.S. jurisdictions, including without limit securities eligible for purchase and sale pursuant to Rule 144A under the 1933 Act, or relevant provisions of applicable non-U.S. law, and other securities issued in private placements.
-The Fund may also invest in securities of other open- and closed-end investment companies, including, without limit, exchange-traded funds ("ETFs"), and may invest in foreign ETFs.
-The Fund may invest in real estate investment trusts ("REITs").
-The Fund may invest in securities of companies with any market capitalization, including small and medium capitalizations.
+The Fund may invest in securities that have not been registered for public sale in the U.S. or relevant non-U.S. jurisdictions, including without limit securities eligible for purchase and sale pursuant to Rule 144A under the Securities Act of 1933, as amended (the "Securities Act"), or relevant provisions of applicable non-U.S. law, and other securities issued in private placements.
+The Fund may invest in securities of other open- or closed-end investment companies (including those advised by PIMCO), including, without limitation, exchange-traded funds ("ETFs"), to the extent that such investments are consistent with the Fund's investment objective, strategies and policies and permissible under the Investment Company Act of 1940, as amended (the "1940 Act").
+The Fund may invest in securities of companies of any market capitalization, including small and medium capitalizations.